ChiperSoft/jquery-custom/README.md

 ===
 A node module for compiling custom jQuery builds programatically for use with local workflows (grunt and gulp).
 This package is a port of the jQuery project's custom grunt task, extracted to run without a grunt dependency.

+## WARNING: As of jQuery 1.12 and 2.2.0 the jQuery project is now using a completely different build process.
+As a result, this library no longer works, so I have hard capped the source downloader to jQuery 1.11.3 and 2.1.4, and removed support for jQuery 3.0 alphas until such a time that I can rewrite this builder for the newer versions.

 ##Installation

 NPM: `npm install jquery-custom`